farzeennimran/Moon-Phases-Prediction-Using-AI/README.md

 ## Evaluation
-The models accuracy is around 0.69
+The model is evaluated using accuracy on the test set which is around 0.69

 ```python
 loss, accuracy = model.evaluate(X_test, y_test)